Experienced Family

 How to Gain Sole Custody in Colorado

-Child custody is often the most important and contested part of a divorce case involving children in Colorado.
+Child custody is often the most important and contested part of a divorce case involving children in Colorado, which is why speaking with a Fort Collins Child Custody Lawyer can be so important.
 No parent wants to sacrifice any amount of time with their child.
 Unfortunately, this is the reality of getting divorced.
 If you believe that it is in your child’s best interest to live with you full time, you can file for sole custody in Colorado.
 Obtaining sole custody, however, is challenging.

 How Is Child Custody Determined in Colorado?